tesserae/apitess/mkdocs-site/docs/endpoints/parallels-uuid.md

 # `/parallels/<uuid>/`

-The `/parallels/<uuid>/` endpoint serves the results from a Tesserae intertext discovery result.
+The `/parallels/<uuid>/` endpoint serves the results from a Tesserae intertext discovery run.
 Note that `<uuid>` is a placeholder for an identifying string.

 > NB:  This endpoint is meant to be used for retrieving the results from a Tesserae search and not as a permanent link to a previously completed search.